datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 that original content?

 This information comes from Git-annex.
-Before getting the next PDF, lets query Git-annex where its content is stored:
+Before getting the next PDF, let's query Git-annex where its content is stored:

 .. runrecord:: _examples/DL-101-116-105
    :language: console